Enrico Preziosi: Bilanciopoli

-He was involved in 2000s false accounting scandal (Bilanciopoli), which clubs manipulated the price of footballers and other false account tricks in order to pass the financial tests.
-Preziosi was banned for 4 months and fined €15,000.
+Preziosi was involved in the 2000s false accounting scandal (Bilanciopoli), which clubs manipulated the price of footballers and other false account tricks in order to pass the financial tests.
+Preziosi was banned for four months and fined €15,000.
 It was accused that Genoa and Udinese had inflated the price in the transfer of Rodrigue Boisfer and Valon Behrami to Udine and Mohammed Gargo and Vittorio Micolucci to Genoa in exchange in January 2004.
-In fact, Boisfer made Genoa registered a profit in 2003–04 financial year, he costed Genoa for over €4 million spread over 6 years and totally overweight the profit in 2003–04 season.
+In reality, Boisfer stated that Genoa registered a profit in the 2003–04 financial year, he costed Genoa for over €4 million spread over six years and overweighed the profit in the 2003–04 season.
 He spent over 5.5 season on loan to other clubs in order to slowly amortize his over €4 million price tag.